zzzprojects/docs/learnentityframeworkcore.com/pages/saving/adding-data.md

 ### Is AddRange faster than Add?

-No, they provide similar performance. `AddRange` doesn’t magically save entities faster; it simply allows you to add a list to the change tracker instead of calling the `Add` method multiple times.
+No, they provide similar performance. `AddRange` doesn't magically save entities faster; it simply allows you to add a list to the change tracker instead of calling the `Add` method multiple times.

-Even the EF Core team says there is almost no difference: “These methods are provided as a convenience.
-Using a ‘range’ method has the same functionality as multiple calls to the equivalent non-range method.
-There is no significant performance difference between the two approaches.”
+Even the EF Core team says there is almost no difference: These methods are provided as a convenience.
+Using a range method has the same functionality as multiple calls to the equivalent non-range method.
+There is no significant performance difference between the two approaches.

 Reference: [https://learn.microsoft.com/en-us/ef/core/change-tracking/miscellaneous#addrange-updaterange-attachrange-and-removerange](https://learn.microsoft.com/en-us/ef/core/change-tracking/miscellaneous#addrange-updaterange-attachrange-and-removerange)